denisidoro/navi/README.md

 ### Syntax overview

-- lines starting with `%` determine the start of a new cheatsheet.
-They should contain tags which will be added to any command in a given file;
+- lines starting with `%` determine the start of a new cheatsheet and should contain tags;
 - lines starting with `#` should be descriptions of commands;
 - lines starting with `;` are ignored.
 You can use them for metacomments;
 - lines starting with `$` should contain commands that generate a list of possible values for a given argument;